mustafaryk/Calculator_with_UI/README.md

 # Calculator_with_UI
 A combination of my calculator with parantheses and a user interface.
+Functions exactly like a real handheld (non-scientific) calculator.

 A functioning calculator with functionality for parantheses.
 Input is entered exactly as it would be on a real calculator.
 Decimal numbers can also be inputted.